Hamed-Hasan/backend-book-catelog/README.md

 - `POST https://catelog-book.vercel.app/api/v1/orders/create-order`: Create a new order.
 - `GET https://catelog-book.vercel.app/api/v1/orders`: Get a list of all orders.
 - `GET https://catelog-book.vercel.app/api/v1/orders/:orderId`: Get a single order by order ID.
 Replace `:orderId` with a valid order ID from the database.

+## profile

+- `GET https://catelog-book.vercel.app/api/v1/profile`: Get a single profile by profile ID.
+Replace `:profileId` with a valid profile ID from the database.

 Feel free to use these routes to interact with the Book Catalog Backend API.
 Make requests to the appropriate endpoints to manage users, categories, books, and orders.